Ivy to Roses: Original release

 The original release of Ivy to Roses features "Finders Keepers" and "Begging".
-The lead single, "Finders Keepers", was initially released on 26 May 2017, as part of her Bedroom EP.
-The song was released as a mainstream in August 2017, with an accompanying music video.
+The track, "Finders Keepers", was released on 26 May 2017, as part of her Bedroom EP.
+The song was released as a mainstream single in August 2017, with an accompanying music video.
 In November 2017, the song impacted the UK Singles Chart, and was certified platinum.
 The song also charted in Ireland and Scotland.
-The second single, "Begging", was released shortly afterwards, but failed to chart.
+The lead single, "Begging", was released shortly afterwards, but failed to chart.

-Reissue
+Reissues

-The 2019 reissue of Ivy to Roses features six singles released subsequent to the original release.
-These include "My Lover" (with Not3s), "Fine Line" (featuring Not3s), "Cigarette" (with Raye and Stefflon Don), "Ring Ring" (with Jax Jones and Rich the Kid), "One Shot" and "Don’t Call Me Up".
+The 5 October 2018 digital reissue release of Ivy to Roses features four singles released subsequent to the original release.
+These include "My Lover" (with Not3s), "Fine Line" (featuring Not3s), "Ring Ring" (with Jax Jones and Rich the Kid), and "One Shot".

+On 18 January 2019, "Don’t Call Me Up" was released as a single along with a second digital reissue of Ivy to Roses, a vinyl release of the first reissue was also released the same day, "Don't Call Me Up" debuted at 11 and later reaching a peak of 3 on the UK charts, as well as earning the number 1 spot on the UK Official Trending charts.
+This new digital reissue also includes the collaboration "Cigarette" (with Raye and Stefflon Don).
 Following charting at 14 in the UK, "My Lover" was certified platinum.
 Mabel's other certifications also include "Fine Line" being gold, "Cigarette" being silver and "Ring Ring" being silver.

-On 18 January 2019, "Don’t Call Me Up" was released as the next single from the mixtape, and debuted at 11 and later reaching a peak of 3 on the UK charts, as well as earning the number 1 spot on the UK Official Trending charts.